tenowg/Regions/annotation.md

 ### @Data
 * Type: Field Annotation
 * Description: Used to mark a public field in a feature to be saved.

+{% highlight java %}
+// Standard (uses name of field in data files)
+@Data
+public String valuetosave;

+// Named (uses specified name in data files to help with readability
+@Data("name")
+public String datatosave; // Will be saved as "name" in data files.
+{% endhighlight %}

+## Not Implemented Yet Annotations

+### @FeatureName("name")
+* Type: Class Annotation
+* Description: If you wish to use a different name for this feature in data files.

+{% highlight java %}
+@FeatureName("name")
+public class SomeFeature implements Feature { // will use "name" instead of "somefeature" in data files.
+}
+{% endhighlight %}